intentor/adic/README.md

 #### Retaining commands

 When a command needs to continue its execution beyond the `Execute()` method, it has to be retained.
-This way the `CommandDispatcher` knows that the command should only be pooled/disposed when it finishes its execution.
+This way the `CommandDispatcher` knows the command should only be pooled/disposed when it finishes its execution.

-This is useful not only for commands that implements `Adic.IUpdatable`, but also for commands that have to wait until certain actions (e.g. some network call) are completed.
+This is useful not only for commands that implement `Adic.IUpdatable`, but also for commands that have to wait until certain actions (e.g. some network call) are completed.

 To retain a command, just call the `Retain()` method during main execution: